CONTACT US:

 © Copyright 2018 Enercept, Inc.

-Need answers?
+Do you have questions about SIPs?
 Here are the facts about many common concerns and queries.
 If your question isn't addressed here, please reach out to us ... we'd be happy to assist!

 SIPs are a high performance building system suitable for all types of construction.
 Sometimes referred to as "sandwich panels" or "stress skin panels", SIPs contain a structural foam (insulating) core bonded between two structural skins.
 At Enercept, we use expanded polystyrene (EPS) foam for the insulating core and typically use oriented strand board (OSB) for the exterior and interior skins.
 SIPs are manufactured under factory-controlled conditions and can be fabricated to fit nearly any building design.
 The result is a cost-effective structure that is energy efficient and 2 1/2-times stronger than stick-built.